 - Therapists ask clients to take responsibility for shaping their lives.
 But why should they?
 Far easier not to.

 - We ask them to move toward difficulties–face problems.
-Again, from a defensive point of view, bad idea.
+Again, from a defensive point of view, a bad idea.
 Easier to minimize, avoid, make excuses, or blame.

 My eventual answer: Part 2

-The second aspect of why my clients did not change like the experts’ clients is this: my out-of-wack expectations.
+The second aspect of why my clients did not change like the experts’ clients is this: my out-of-whack expectations.
 Not all clients are ready to change.
 Some are not able to face the self-critique that change requires or willing to move at a pace that satisfies me.
 And the real rub is this, that I tend, as most therapists do, to be overly optimistic about how easy it will be for my client to overcome the many obstacles to change.
 I asked too much of my clients and did not appreciate all that they had to overcome for change to take root.

 Pace of change

 I confess that I get impatient with my clients.
 In truth, I want each client to change partly for my benefit.
-Change would affirm my sense of my efficacy.
+The change would affirm my sense of my efficacy.
 When my client changes, then I can more confidently assure myself that I am an “adequate therapist” and maybe even a “pretty good therapist,” though I never allow myself to think that I might be a “really good therapist”.
 I want (need?) my client to change for me.

-And of course it is also true that I want my clients to be relieved of the suffering that drove them to therapy in the first place.
+And of course, it is also true that I want my clients to be relieved of the suffering that drove them to therapy in the first place.
 And the sooner they get on with the needed changes, the sooner the relief comes for both me and my clients.